 Location: 25 miles west of Chicago on a historic and beautiful 80-acre campus in Wheaton, Illinois

-Academic majors: Over 40 majors in the Arts and Sciences, including six in the Conservatory of Music
+Academic majors: Over 40 majors in the liberal arts and sciences, including six in the Conservatory of Music

-Degrees offered: BA, BM, BME, BS, MA, MAT
+Degrees offered: BA, BM, BME, BS; 18 programs in the Graduate School

 Extracurricular offerings: Over 60 student clubs and organizations, 45 Christian ministry opportunities, and 21 NCAA Division III varsity sports

-Financial aid: For the 2017–2018 school year, $33.9 million in grants and scholarships were awarded, and $10.17 million in loans were offered; 77% of undergraduate students received scholarships and grants; 20% of enrolled full-time students were Pell Grant recipients.
+Financial aid: For the 2018–2019 school year, $34+ million in grants and scholarships were awarded, and $9.4 million in loans were offered; 72% of undergraduate students received scholarships and grants; and 21% of enrolled full-time students were Pell Grant recipients.

 Distinguishing Facts About Wheaton

 • Wheaton’s Conservatory of Music has moved into the new 80,000-sq. ft.
-Armerding Center for Music and the Arts in the center of campus, with a recital hall, choral rehearsal hall, recording studios, and a concert hall opening in 2019.
+Armerding Center for Music and the Arts in the center of campus, with a recital hall, a choral rehearsal hall, a recording hall, and recording studios.
+A 648-seat concert hall will open in 2020.

 • In Colleges That Change Lives, Loren Pope commends Wheaton for “its concern with good moral compasses and strong value systems” and “its impressive record of producing contributors to society.”

-• Kiplinger’s ranked Wheaton 49th out of 300 in the “Best Value Colleges” list and 27th out of 100 in “Best Values in Liberal Arts Colleges.”
+• Kiplinger’s ranked Wheaton 45th out of 450 in the “Best Value Colleges” list and 25th out of 100 for “Best Values in Liberal Arts Colleges.”
 Kiplinger’s rankings measure academic quality and affordability, with quality accounting for over half the total.